jenkinsci/electricflow-plugin/README.md

 ## Version 1.1.28 (November 15, 2022)

 - Updated plugin's global configuration by possibility to use stored credentials.
-Username and password or secret text (token) can be used for connecting to CloudBees CD
+Username and password or secret text (token) can be used for connecting to CloudBees CD/RO

 - Added support of CloudBees CD/RO tokens which now can be configured as stored credential (secret text) for main or override configurations;
 - Improved handling of override credentials